This week on ‘An Interview with WiseOceans’ we spoke with Julia Wester from Field School

 Name: Julia Wester

-It was during that time that I met the friends with whom I would co-found Field School, a marine science research and education program that operates educational courses on a 55’ liveaboard research vessel in South Florida.
+It was during that time that I met the friends with whom I would co-found Field School.
+Field School is a marine science research and education program that operates educational courses on a 55’ liveaboard research vessel in South Florida.
 We offer hands-on marine science training and conduct applied marine conservation research on a variety of topics with a focus on sharks.

 All people at relatively small organizations wear multiple hats and work long hours.
 Fortunately, the varied and intensive parts of my job also have almost too many joys to mention.
 Sometimes it’s anchoring out in a remote part of the Caribbean at night during a research expedition, just out of cell phone range, and spending the evening staring up at the sky, full to the brim with stars.
 Other times it’s just the little moments of humour and happiness that come with working with a team of your best friends.
 Ultimately though I think my favourite aspect of this work is getting to meet, work with, and mentor our incredible students.

 Statistics!
-I didn’t really get into stats until graduate school, but it is an invaluable skill for research of any kind and is a really important part of both understanding other people’s research and designing your own.
-Not everyone has to be a stats whiz, but I recommend getting some grounding in it, particularly if you are thinking of working in science or applying scientific findings in your work in another sector.
+I didn’t really get into stats until graduate school, but it is an invaluable skill for research of any kind.
+It’s a really important part of both understanding other people’s research and designing your own.
+Not everyone has to be a stats whiz, but I recommend getting some grounding in it.
+Particularly if you are thinking of working in science or applying scientific findings in your work in another sector.

 This is a tough one!
 I’m going to have to go with the yellow stingray (Urobatis jameicensis).
 These small rays get no bigger than a large pancake and live on coral reefs and seagrass beds.
-As one of our study species, students on our shark research skills and tropical marine research courses get to work with these animals, helping us to take fin clips, muscle biopsies, and measurements before they are released back where we found them.
-There have only been about 20 published scientific papers on these little guys, meaning that this work is gathering basic information about their populations, feeding ecology, and reproduction.
+As one of our study species, students on our shark research skills and tropical marine research courses get to work with these animals.
+The help us to take fin clips, muscle biopsies, and measurements before they are released back where we found them.
+There have only been about 20 published scientific papers on these little guys.
+Meaning that this work is gathering basic information about their populations, feeding ecology, and reproduction.
 There is so much we do not know about the ocean, even these small, relatively common rays found near Miami!